 For this scenario, we consider pairs of BS-UE(s) and a single RIS.
 The RIS is now considered as a shared resource, dynamically controlled by the infrastructure commonly accessed by the BS-UE(s) pairs.
-The phase profile of the RIS can be commonly optimized by the BSs to serve their UE(s) simultaneously, as shown in Figure 2.6.
-Alternatively, the control of the RIS may be time-shared among the BS-UE(s) pairs.
+The phase profile of the RIS can be commonly optimised by the BSs to serve their UE(s) simultaneously, as shown in Figure 2-6.
+Alternatively, the control of the RIS may be time-shared among the BS-UE(s) pairs, involving an in-band control channel.
+Additionally, we envision an out-of-band control channel that would not share resources with the BS-UE communication channel.
 Note that, the control channel envisioned by this scenario will be thoroughly investigated in future activities, out of the scope of this deliverable at the moment.

-Figure 2.6 - A multi-tenancy scenario with pairs or BS-UE(s) and a shared RIS that is optimized to simultaneously boost communication of different BS-UE pairs.
+Figure 2-6 - A multi-tenancy scenario with pairs or BS-UE(s) and a shared RIS that is optimised to simultaneously boost communication of different BS-UE pairs.